pingcap/docs-cn/dev/how-to/migrate/overview.md

 - [`mydumper`](/dev/reference/tools/mydumper.md) exports data from MySQL.
 It is recommended over using mysqldump.
 - [`loader`](/dev/reference/tools/loader.md) imports data in mydumper format into TiDB.
 - [`syncer`](/dev/reference/tools/syncer.md) acts like a MySQL replication slave and pushes data from MySQL into TiDB.
-- [DM](/dev/reference/tools/data-migration/overview.md) (Data Migration) integrates the functions of mydumper, Loader and syncer to support the export and import of full-size data, as well as incremental synchronization of MySQL Binlog data, and supports data synchronization of a more complete pooled table scenario.
+- [DM](/dev/reference/tools/data-migration/overview.md) (Data Migration) integrates the functions of mydumper, Loader and syncer to support the export and import of full-size data, as well as incremental replication of MySQL Binlog data, and supports data replication of a more complete pooled table scenario.
 - [TiDB-Lightning](/dev/reference/tools/tidb-lightning/overview.md) imports data to TiDB in an optimized way.
 For example, a 1TiB backup could take 24+ hours to import with loader, while it will typically complete at least 3 times faster in TiDB-Lightning.

 ## Scenarios